"If more of us valued food and cheer and song above hoarded gold, it would be a merrier world." ~ J.R.R. Tolkien

 As some you may know, I've been teasing this out over the last few days; that I would be coming to you with my top-ten SLH Pinot Noir report.
 So here it's, I just yesterday attended the Santa Lucia Highlands tasting, in Costa Mesa.
 There was something like fourteen different producers, not that I was keeping score.
 So I thought I may have a tough time coming up with a top-ten list, luckily that was not the case at all.

-As I had tweeted out earlier, some of you may find my top ten report to have a few surprises in the line-up; as I don't always go-in for only touting the usual suspects, nor do I want to only be apart of the hallelujah-PN-chorus.
+As I had tweeted out earlier, some of you may find my top ten reports to have a few surprises in the line-up; as I don't always go in for only touting the usual suspects, nor do I want to only be a part of the hallelujah-PN-chorus.
 So with no further ado, here's the first part of my top picks from yesterday's tasting.

 1. 2009 Pessagno Central Avenue Vineyard PN, Monterey: The color was very unique, in direct comparison to the many others seen that day.
 A light colored burnt crumbled brick/strawberry.
 The nose was captivating, amazing florals, spice, strawberry/cherry.
 The first slurp, nice weight, structure and vivid acid carrying the fruit.
 At first slurp cola, near burnt-toast crusted with a strawberry jam.
 This wine sells for a mere SRP of $17.99, I scored it 92 Points.
 A best buy.

-3. 2009 Four Boys Vineyard PN: This is their flagship bottle and my-god it taste like it, the fellas at WE oozed all over it with 94 points, I really could disagree too much.
-This wine was the best of show, yesterday, a screaming fast-ball of flavor and finesse knocked cleanly out of the park.
-This folks is SLH at its best.
+3. 2009 Four Boys Vineyard PN: This is their flagship bottle and my god it tastes like it, the fellas at WE oozed all over it with 94 points, I really could disagree too much.
+This wine was the best of the show, yesterday, a screaming fastball of flavor and finesse knocked cleanly out of the park.
+Folks this is SLH PN at its best.
 A PN rumored to be planted to the famous "La Tache" clone, as well as Dijon clones.
 The barrel-regimen is described as 75% new French Oak, over 11 months.

 In the glass a burnt orange/strawberry color, nice barnyard funk in the nose, earthy, candied strawberry/plum and pie crust, nice acid carries the basket of summer fruit, lots of depth and polish.
 The SRP $55, and my score is 93 points.

-I was hoping I would finish the entire list today, but I unfortunately will have break this into a part-one and a part-two.
+I was hoping I would finish the entire list today, but I, unfortunately, will have to break this into a part-one and a part-two.
 That said look for part two tomorrow, as I have seven more fantastic SLH Pinot Noir wines you won't want to miss.
 Until next time, sip long and prosper cheers!